How to implement a CI/CD Pipeline?

 To get the most out of a CI/CD strategy, consider using testing platforms like BrowserStack Automate which seamlessly integrate into developers’ CI/CD pipeline to help agile teams scale up.

 Implementing a CI/CD pipeline is non-negotiable at this point.
-In order to implement discipline, efficiency and high levels of quality control in software development, CI/CD provides tools and workflows that work in favour of developers.
+In order to implement discipline, efficiency and high levels of quality control in software development, CI/CD provides tools and workflows that work in favor of developers.
 A discerning combination of manual and automated tests can structure a CI/CD pipeline so as to streamline development cycles and provide superior user experiences.